bearshng/xiongfuli/_posts/2015-3-21-topic-modeling-in-sept-11-news-articles.md

 This article is mainly about NMF and visualization topics .The original content is posted on [this website](http://blog.dominodatalab.com/topic-modeling-in-sept-11-news-articles/ "this website")

-# TOPIC MODELING IN 9/11 NEWS ARTICLES #
 *This is a guest post by Dan Morris.
 The [interactive dashboard](http://djsensei.github.io/911 " interactive dashboard") and the [code](https://github.com/bearshng/AlwaysRemember "code ") are also available.*

 This post describes a project to visualize topics in news articles related to the September 11th attacks and their lasting effects and consequences.
 I describe my motivation, the technical details of my implementation, and my reflections on some of the results.